dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 referring to quite different kinds of information.
 If you use SQL, there are established practices for how to link information via primary and foreign keys.

-If we just joined the tables directly without SQL or any other adjustments, we may get problems because ID columns may be match directly.
+If we just joined the tables directly without SQL or any other adjustments for the key-linking, we may get problems because ID columns may be match directly.
 In that case, we'd get something like this - which is wrong:

 |ID  | Name     | Glottocode |Concepticon_ID | Parameter_ID | Language_ID | Form   | Source